Shortcuts

 We weren’t lifers after all.

-As Jim had told us to do years before, we sold the house and bought one back in the same city we’d left.
+As Jim had advised us years before, we sold the house and bought one back in the same city we’d left.

 It was better for Danny, for all sorts of reasons.